autowarefoundation/autoware/map/map_loader/README.md

 Given a query from a client node, the node sends a set of pointcloud maps that overlaps with the queried area.
 Please see [the description of `GetPartialPointCloudMap.srv`](https://github.com/autowarefoundation/autoware_msgs/tree/main/autoware_map_msgs#getpartialpointcloudmapsrv) for details.

+#### Send differential pointcloud map (ROS 2 service)

+Here, we assume that the pointcloud maps are divided into grids.

+Given a query and set of map IDs, the node sends a set of pointcloud maps that overlap with the queried area and are not included in the set of map IDs.
+Please see [the description of `GetDifferentialPointCloudMap.srv`](https://github.com/autowarefoundation/autoware_msgs/tree/main/autoware_map_msgs#getdifferentialpointcloudmapsrv) for details.

 ### Parameters

 | Name                          | Type  | Description                                                                       | Default value |